OWASP/railsgoat/README.md

 ```
 Once you see the preceeding message Railsgoat is running on your localhost on port 3000.

-Open your favorite browser, navigate to `http://localhost:3000` and start hacking!
+Open your favorite browser, navigate to `http://<dockerIP>:3000` and start hacking!
+The Docker IP is usually `192.168.99.100`.
+Run `docker-machine env` to verify.

 Note: if your container exits with an error, it may be because a server is already running:
 ```